Fcornaire/TF.EX/README.md

 - Replays

-  Replay is "Normally" automatically exported at the end of a game.
+  Replay is "normally" automatically exported at the end of a game.
   Use the `replays` menu to watch precedent games

   <p align="center">